-Child pornography in any form is reprehensible and detestable.
+Child pornography in any form is reprehensible, detestable and calls for legal defense from your local Houston child pornography lawyer.
 Public condemnation of those who make, distribute, and view child pornography is loud and vehement.
 Anyone even charged with involvement, regardless of whether they are ultimately found innocent, can expect to pay considerable social consequences.
+Having a reputable sex crimes attorney can help mitigate the damages suffered from the social consequences following an accusation wether true or false.
 If found guilty, there are harsh criminal penalties.

 Texas has one statute that specifically targets the possession or promotion of child pornography (§43.26), but also has two others that target behavior that produces it: